Israel's Dairy Industry: A Comprehensive Overview

 Trade Insights

-Export of Dairy Products: Israel exports approximately $250 million annually in dairy products such as cheeses, milk powder, and whey, with primary markets including the United States, China, and the European Union.
+Export of Dairy Products: Israel exports approximately $250 million annually in dairy products such as cheeses, milk powder, and whey.
+The primary markets include the United States, China, and the European Union.

 Import of Dairy Products: Israel imports around $150 million worth of dairy products yearly.
-Specialty cheeses and dairy ingredients that are not domestically produced constitute a significant portion of imports.
+Specialty cheeses and dairy ingredients not domestically produced make up a significant portion of these imports.

 Significant Events in the Dairy Industry